Mingbo Airport: The Forgotten Most Dangerous Airport In The World

-In the annals of the history of Nepal’s aviation lies an understated story—one often eclipsed by the towering fame of Lukla Airport.
-Before Lukla cemented its reputation (albeit falsely) as the “world’s most dangerous airport,” another airport sought to defy the odds at a staggering altitude: the Mingbo Airstrip.
-It was an audacious project that was conceived not out of convenience but necessity.
+In the annals of the history of Nepal’s aviation lies an understated (perhaps it would be better to say unearthed (?), at least over the internet) story—one often eclipsed by the towering fame of Lukla Airport.
+Before Lukla cemented its reputation (albeit falsely) as the “world’s most dangerous airport,” another airport in the Everest region located at a staggering altitude of 4,650 meters might have had this rather racy distinction.
+The Mingbo Airport was audacious project that was conceived not out of convenience but necessity.

 Photo: Ivan G. Somlai